stefanocoretta/tidymv/README.md

 ## Installation

+The package is on CRAN, so you can install it from there.

 To install the package from GitHub, use `devtools::install_github("stefanocoretta/tidymv@v2.1.0", build_opts = c("--no-resave-data", "--no-manual"))`.
 To learn how to use the package, check out the vignettes (for example, `vignette("predict-gam", package = "tidymv")`).

 If you wish to install the development version, use `devtools::install_github("stefanocoretta/tidymv", build_opts = c("--no-resave-data", "--no-manual"))`.